soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 ### Fuel Consumption Results

 The comparison on fuel consumption of three different strategies is shown as following.

-It is obvious that in every case  Optimal control strategy consume less fuel than other two strategies.
+It is observed that our proposed strategy achieves evidently lower fuel consumption than Fol- lowerStopper and PI with Saturation when the perturbation happens within the range from the 1st to the 10th vehicle.
+This result validates the great potential of our strategy in improving fuel economy.
+We note that, when the perturbation happens within the range from the 11th to the 20th vehicle, which is ahead of the autonomous vehicle in a small distance, all of the three strategies require the autonomous vehicle to brake hard to guarantee safety.
+In these cases, the three control strategies have similar performance in terms of fuel consumption.

 ![Alt Text](images/smoothing_traffic_flow/fuel_consumption_results.png)